JDanielRod/NSGs-and-Inspecting-Network-Protocols/README.md

 </p>
 <br />

 Great!
 Lets look at some other types of traffic.
 Type "SSH" into the filter.
 Open up Powershell and type "ssh username@x.x.x.x".
 The username and IP address will be different than mine.
+Observe the traffic between VM1 and VM2.
 <p>
 <img src="https://imgur.com/d4Vg0D3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>